somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

   - (Example).
 Any structure forms (or is part of a) Language.

   - (Example).
 Chalk Sound forms a Language.
 The sound that is made when a Professor writes with chalk on board is a Language.
 I wonder who pays attention to that, I find it interesting.
-It's a form of Music Language.
+It's a form of Sound Language.

 ### Theory of States of Matter- An Elementary Language